JHCgithub/HoWL-Menu-Fix/README.md

 <h2>NOTE:</h2>
 The .exe file should be placed in the folder that contains each HoWL ISO folder for this to work best properly.
-Try not to put this in any folder with any files or subdirectories that contain files with a .bin extension that isn't a hogs .bin file
+Try not to put this in any folder with any files or subdirectories that contain files with a .bin extension that isn't a hogs .bin file.
-Regardless this should actually work for your regular hogs bins.
+Regardless this should actually work for your regular hogs bins too.

 .